Skip to main content

 Yes.
 A negative DSR means the deflation correction is so large that the strategy's Sharpe is statistically indistinguishable from zero, or worse, from a draw of pure random noise.
 Negative DSR is common when the trial count is high (50+) and the raw Sharpe is modest.

-Should I trust DSR if my trade log is short?
+Should I trust DSR if my sample is short?

 Complementary tools